-8. Draw two squiggly lines coming out of the teapot’s spout to represent steam.
-Then, draw a few contour lines throughout the piece.
-You’ll notice that I added a contour line to the spout and the handle, then I added a line parallel to the base to form a bottom for the teapot.
+Then, draw a horizontal line with ends that slightly curve up in the middle of the bump.
+Draw a cylinder coming out of that horizontal line.
+The cylinder should get wider at the top (7).
+Finish up by drawing two squiggly lines coming out of the teapot’s spout to represent steam.
+Next, draw a few contour lines throughout the piece.
+You’ll notice that I added a contour line to the spout and the handle, then I added a line parallel to the base to form a bottom for the teapot (8).

-McCaffery’s inks are supposed to be used for calligraphy (you can learn more about them in this blog post), yet when you paint with them, the results are lovely.
-It’s almost like you’re staining the paper rather than painting on it, and if you sprinkle salt in the wet ink, you’ll end up with a beautiful texture when the ink dries!
+McCaffery’s inks are supposed to be used for calligraphy, but when you paint with them, the results are lovely.
+It’s almost like you’re staining the paper rather than painting on it, and if you sprinkle salt in the wet ink, you’ll end up with a beautiful texture when the ink dries.

 Once the ink or watercolor paint is dry, use white drawing ink, white watercolor, or watered-down white calligraphy ink to add some color to the steam.
-Your goal is just to achieve a relatively transparent white color, which mimics the hue of real-life steam.
+Your goal is just to achieve a relatively transparent white color, which mimics the effect of real-life steam.

-Next, use one of your tea tags as a template to create a tea tag shape from a piece of card stock.
+Next, use one of your tea tags as a template to create a tea tag shape from a piece of yellow card stock.

 Write your recipient’s name and address on the tag.
 Tea tags are pretty small, so you’ll probably need to use your regular print handwriting or a hand-lettering style like Sans Serif.